Debt & Credit Help Paying Off Debt

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 When you’re drowning in debt, it can feel like there’s no way out.
-According to a 2022 study conducted by Northwestern Mutual, the average U.S. adult has more than $22,000 in personal debt, not including a mortgage.
-With that much debt and potentially high interest rates, your balances can grow over time and become difficult to pay off.
+But you’re not alone.
+According to a study conducted by Northwestern Mutual, the average U.S. adult has almost $22,000 in personal debt, not including a mortgage.

-If you’re struggling with how to pay off debt from loans and credit cards, you may be curious about government debt relief programs.
-While there isn't a government debt relief program that targets credit cards or personal loans directly, there are some government programs that could help with other types of debt.
-And there are government programs that help with housing, utility bills, and medical care that could free up funds to pay off debt.
+There isn't a government debt relief program that targets credit cards or personal loans directly.
+However, some government programs could help with other types of debt.
+For example, there are government programs that help with housing, utility bills, and medical care.
+These programs could free up funds to pay off debt.

 Learn more about strategies and programs you can use to manage your debt.